What is evidence of use?

 - Consumer surveys or other market research.

 In general, the longer a trade mark has been in use, the more likely it's capable of distinguishing your goods or services.
-But this is only relevant if your mark distinguishes you as a trader.
+But this is only relevant if your use is use as a trade mark.

-If you're trying to trade mark something that simply describes your goods and services and doesn't distinguish your brand as a trader, then length of time isn't enough.
+If you're trying to register something that simply describes your goods and services but doesn't distinguish you as a trader, then this won't assist you in overcoming the objection.

 A producer of canned foods has been using the words 'Baked beans' on their cans for many years.
-Even though the trader has used a particular font with the same colours consistently, most consumers would not see these words as a brand — but a description of the goods.
+Even though the trader has used a particular font with the same colours consistently, most consumers wouldn't see these words as a trade mark — but a description of the goods.

-In this case, providing evidence of use of the words for a period of time won't be persuasive to an examiner.
+In this case, providing evidence of use won't be persuasive to an examiner.
 They have to be convinced the mark is capable of distinguishing the goods of the trader.

-If it's been determined that your mark has no inherent adaptation to distinguish, you'll need to provide evidence that — at the time of filing your application — your mark did distinguish the designated goods or services from others.
+If it's been determined that your mark has no inherent adaptation to distinguish, your evidence will need to demonstrate that it was distinctive of your goods and/or services at the time you applied for it.

-Any use after the filing date, and information about intended use, will not help your case.
+Any use after the filing date, and information about intended use, won't help your case.

-Note that evidence of intended use and other circumstances will not be considered for Section 41(3) issues.
+Note that evidence of intended use and other circumstances won't be considered for Section 41(3) issues.

-If you're addressing an issue under Section 41(4)— trade marks considered to have limited adaptation to distinguish — then evidence of intended use is relevant.
+If you're addressing an issue under Section 41(4)— trade marks considered to have limited adaptation to distinguish — then evidence of intended use may be relevant.